nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Graph HyperNetworks for Neural Architecture Search.md

 > [!note]
 > This is a core mathematic method in some models.
+>
+> *Convolution is essential in preserving the topology of graphs.*

 A convolution is traditionally applied on images.
 However, images in turn can be represented by matrices.
 Graphs are also represented by matrices.
 Thus, it is possible to extend convolution to graph.